Graham-Cat/Log-Tower-Generator/walkthrough/04_rigorous_proof.md

 $$\text{Product}(x) = \left( \sum_{i=0}^{\infty} B_i^- \frac{x^i}{i!} \right) \left( \sum_{k=1}^{\infty} K_{k-1} \frac{x^k}{k!} \right)$$

-Luckily for us, we know how to extract this product since we established the Standard Binomial Convolution Formula [^4] in a prior section:
+Luckily for us, we know how to extract this product since we established the Standard Binomial Convolution Formula (a.k.a. the "Cauchy Product Formula") in a prior section:

 $$\left[ \frac{x^n}{n!} \right]C(x) = c_n = \sum_{k=0}^{n} \binom{n}{k} a_k b_{n-k} = \sum_{k=0}^{n} \binom{n}{k} b_{n-k} a_k$$

-[^4]: This formula is also known as the "Cauchy product formula" for EGFs.
-Credit where credit is due.

 Now all we have to do is apply it to Product($x$) using $n+1$: